samuelkahessay/google-sps-portfolio/README.md

 # Google SPS Portfolio
-This is an overview of my work and learnings as a member of the Google's Software Product Sprint, in their Spring 2021 cohort.
+This is an overview of my work and lessons as a member of the Google's Software Product Sprint, in their Spring 2021 cohort.